HMuraja/p5-book-review/README.md

     - [x] **Acceptance Criteria 1:** All like instances are listed.
     - [x]  **Acceptance Criteria 2:** Like instance list can be filtered according to the owner of the instance.
 - **How the Criteria was tested**:
-    - With the extension */likes* added to the root url, all like instances were listed.
+    - With the extension */likes* added to the root URL, all like instances were listed.
     - The filters are available, and offer option for filtering the likes based on the likes owner value.
     - When filter is selected only the like instances with the selected owner value are displayed.
 </details>